The Mentorship Program builds community, creates leaders & changes lives.

-“Being a peer mentor helps me explore new things such as leading other people, and it helps me find my own identity.
+“Being a peer mentor helps me explore new things such as leading other people, and it helps me and my own identity.
 I helped newcomers by giving them a school tour, showing them classes, and acquainting them with the school so that they won’t feel lonely.
-From this experience, I learned how to communicate with newcomers, how to lead our peers and build confidence.
-Helping newcomers helps me improve in my speaking, especially English.”
+From this experience, I learned how to communicate with other newcomers, how to lead our peers and build confidence.”